 It snows a ton here during the winter, so take advantage of sledding for free.
 There’s a small hill in town that kids like to go on, but adults can go too.
 You can bring your own sleds or buy them from the stores in town.
 Just make sure you’re bundled up in a warm coat, gloves, hat, and a scarf, as it does get in the low 20s and even colder sometimes.

-Sledding at night is fun too when you’re surrounded by all the trees that are lit up.
+Sledding at night is fun too, when you’re surrounded by all the trees that are lit up.
 I love seeing the kids whizzing down the hills while their parents look on with a warm beverage in hand.
 This is one of the best Leavenworth winter activities to get all their energy out before they go to bed as well.

 3. Start Each Morning With Danish Pastries

-I dare you to walk into the Danish Bakery and try to not buy anything.
+I dare you to walk into the Danish Bakery and try not to buy anything.
 Everything smells so good, especially in the morning when it’s freshly baked.

 I recommend one of the pastries or a giant pretzel.
 They’re a great place to go for breakfast or a snack, and they offer many holiday specialties during the winter.
 It’s hard to decide on just one, so you can get a few and split with your fellow travelers.